jirkapok/GasPlanner/doc/roadmap.md

     * <https://stackoverflow.com/questions/53416871/routing-to-static-html-page-in-angular-6>
 * Add option to define repetitive dives
 * Add localizations
-* Add all settings as url parameters so user can share the profile using an url (<https://angular.io/guide/router#link-parameters-array>)
 * Allow user to compare multiple plans side by side
 * Algorithm
   * Improve ascent to next stop by estimated offgasing during the ascent to reduce the stop length